Where It All Goes Down

-Actually, the courtroom in London is one of the three major sites that we get to know in London.
-The other two, of course, are the Manette’s house in Soho and the infamous Tellson’s Bank.
-In many ways, the court starts to stand in for the British government as a whole: it’s got lots of official-looking people scurrying about, and important-sounding words like "law" and "justice" get discussed there everyday.
+Actually, the courtroom in London is one of the three major sites that we get to know in the city.
+The other two, of course, are the Manettes’s house in Soho and the infamous Tellson’s Bank.
+In many ways, the court starts to stand in for the British government as a whole: it’s got lots of official-looking people scurrying about and important-sounding words like "law" and "justice" get discussed there every day.

 If the court is an extension of British government, then Tellson’s Bank is representative of British culture and economics.
 Tellson’s lives up to just about every stereotype of stodgy, tweed-wearing British businessmen that you’ve ever gotten from watching the BBC.
 Here’s a sample of how Dickens describes it:

 Tellson's Bank by Temple Bar was an old-fashioned place, even in the year one thousand seven hundred and eighty.
 It was very small, very dark, very ugly, very incommodious.
 It was an old-fashioned place, moreover, in the moral attribute that the partners in the House were proud of its smallness, proud of its darkness, proud of its ugliness, proud of its incommodiousness.
 They were even boastful of its eminence in those particulars, and were fired by an express conviction that, if it were less objectionable, it would be less respectable.
 This was no passive belief, but an active weapon which they flashed at more convenient places of business.
 (2.1.1)

 Respectability, inconvenience, and a fierce pride in both the respectability and the inconvenience of Tellson’s makes it sound rather like… a stodgy old butler.
 Or a crotchety old aunt.
 Either way, it’s very old, very fussy, and probably not a very fun place to hang out for an evening.